Colorado Pika Project

 We sincerely apologize for this inconvenience.
 It is one imposed by the realities of collecting data in pika habitat.

-Most training locations are immediately adjacent to a parking area, but some will require hikes of up to 1.5 miles round trip at high elevation.
-Attendees should be prepared to spend several hours outdoors standing, sitting, walking,
+Training locations vary but all will require a short hike of up to 1.5 miles round trip at high elevation.
+Attendees should be prepared to spend several hours outdoors standing, sitting, walking, and crouching, while listening

-and crouching, while listening to instructions and information from CPP staff.
+to instructions and information from CPP staff.

 If you believe that you may need certain accommodations to enjoy and participate in one of our training sessions, please reach out to us at staff@pikapartners.org.